canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 While looking up what I could do to tune my queries, I found Pinal Dave from [SQLAuthority](https://blog.sqlauthority.com/).
 Chances are you have already found one of his blog posts when searching for SQL Server tuning tips.
 He's been blogging about the subject for years.

 These are six tips from Pinal's blog and online presentations I've applied recently.
 Please, test these changes in a development or staging environment before making anything on your production servers.
-I gained a lot of improvement by fixing implicit conversions.
-We had a `VARCHAR` column and in one store procedure we use a `NVARCHAR` parameter for the same column.
-SQL Server had to scan the whole table to make that comparison.

-## Enable automatic statistics update
+## 1. Enable automatic statistics update

 **Turn on automatic update of statistics.** You should turn it off if you're updating a really long table during your work-hours.
 You can [enable automatic statistic update](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/) with this query: